 Sometimes, the urge to garden might be stomped out by other circumstances, such as living arrangements or space constrictions.
-If you live in an apartment, you can’t really operate a full garden, just because you don’t really have a yard!
-I think that one of the best solutions for this problem is to grow plants in containers.
+If you live in an apartment, you can’t really operate a full garden, simply because you don’t have a yard!
+One of the best solutions for this problem is to grow plants in containers.
 You can hang these, or just arrange them on your patio, window sill or balcony.
 Just a few baskets or pots, and your whole living area will look much classier and nicer.

 If you are trying to make an aesthetically pleasing arrangement of containers and plants, you can adjust the containers to be at different heights by hanging them from the ceiling or placing them on supports.
 Hanging them will allow you to make the most of the space you have.
-This is called vertical gardening?
+This is called vertical gardening.
 If you pull it off right, you can make a very pleasing arrangement of plants while conserving your valuable space.
 If you live in an apartment, you know how important it is to conserve space!
-One method of vertical gardening is the use of a wooden step ladder.
-If painted correctly, you can arrange all the plants on it in a beautiful, stylish cascade of colour, and you’ve got yourself a great balcony garden.
+One method of vertical gardening is using a wooden step ladder.
+Just add a splash of paint, arrange all the plants on it in a beautiful, stylish cascade of colour, and you’ve got yourself a great balcony garden.

 The maintenance of container plants takes slightly more time, since you have to water more often and go around to each individual container.
 However, the square footage for container plants is much less than that of an actual garden, so the time spent on maintenance and watering is more balanced.
 It is important that you don’t over-water your container plants, as this can be just as fatal to their health as under-watering.

 When choosing containers for your plants, you’ll want to buy them all at once along with some extras in case they break or you add more plants later.
 You don’t want them to be all the same shape and size, but definitely the same style so that the compliment each other.
 Unless you want to go eclectic!
-Plastic containers are the best and require the least amount of watering, but if you want to stick with clay or earthen pots then you should line the inside with plastic.
-This helps it retain water more, as the clay will soak up water.
+Plastic containers are the best and require the least amount of watering, but if you want to stick with clay or earthen pots, you should line the inside with plastic.
+This helps retain water more, as clay tends soak up water.

-Another thing to remember when buying pots is the fact that the size of the pot will ultimately constrict the size of the plant.
+Another thing to remember when buying pots is that the size of the pot will ultimately constrict the size of the plant.
 Make a careful choice of pots according to what you wish to grow in each one.
-If you search for the plant you chose on the internet, you should be able to find specifications as to how much root space it should be given.
-This can even be an advantage for you if you choose a plant that can grow very large.
-If you only have a limited amount of space for it, you can constrict it by choosing a pot that isn’t large enough to support huge amounts of growth.
+If you google the plant you want to grow, you should be able to find specifications as to how much root space it should be given.
+Sometimes it is advantageous to limit growth, for example if you choose a plant that can grow very large, say a banana tree.
+If you only have limited space for it, you can constrict it by choosing a pot that isn’t large enough to support huge amounts of growth.
 Sure there won’t be ay fruit on it, but your banana tree will still be aesthetically pleasing.